 Wild swimming has become a popular topic within the health and wellness industry and there have been lots of proven benefits to plunging yourself into freezing cold water – whether in the wild or not!

-The term wild swimming simply refers to any form of outdoor swimming in a natural body of water, be it in a river, a waterfall pool, the sea or a loch.
 Finding beautiful places to surround yourself in can be a great way to make you feel happy, calm and at one with nature (after the initial shock of the cold water, of course!).

-Sea swimming in Northumberland
+The best wild swimming spots in Northumberland

 Those who are fans of waterfalls will love this hidden gem in the Cheviots.
 Linhope Spout is a 60-foot waterfall which lands into a plunge pool - 2 metres wide by 5 metres deep.
 The 3-mile walk to get here is easygoing with a mixture of tarmac roads and off-road tracks.
 It is a popular picnic spot for walkers, but at certain times of the day you will find it totally secluded, making it a really idyllic place to take a dip.